Henry le Despenser: Fighting Lollardy

-Since 1381, there had been a growing fear of Lollardy among the English political elite.
-The Lollards had first appeared in the 1370s and had briefly found favour with the upper classes, but in 1382, power was given to the authorities to detain heretics and examine them in a Church court.
+The Lollards had first appeared in the 1380s and had briefly found favour with the upper classes, but in 1382, power was given to the authorities to detain heretics and examine them in a Church court.
 During the second half of his reign Richard II became steadily more determined to maintain religious orthodoxy and acted increasingly harshly to suppress the Lollards.
 His successor Henry IV went even further, introducing the death penalty for heresy and for possession of a bible.

 Despenser took active steps to maintain orthodoxy in his own diocese.
 Walsingham praised Henry's actions against the Lollards and contrasted him with his fellow bishops:

 He swore, moreover, and did not repent of what he said, that if anyone belonging to that perverse sect should presume to preach in his diocese, they should be taken to the fire or beheaded.
 Consequently, having understood this, no one belonging to that tendency had any desire to embrace martyrdom, with the result that, up to now, the faith and true religion have remained unaffected within the bounds of his episcopal authority.
 (Walsingham, Historia Anglicana).

 Henry however appears not to have dealt too savagely in dealing with heretics.
 On 1 May 1399, William Sawtrey, a Norfolk curate and a Lollard, was examined before him at his Bishop's palace, South Elmham Hall.
 Sawtrey recanted his heresies in public and apparently received no serious punishment, but after moving to London, Sawtrey's heretical preaching attracted the attention of Archbishop Thomas Arundel and he was summoned to appear before a convocation at St. Paul's.
 Despenser did not attend but sent a written memorandum on 23 February.
 Following his trial Sawtrey was condemned as a relapsed heretic and was burned in chains at Smithfield in 1401.